johan-nordstrom/entain-full-stack-challenge-v4/COMMENTS.md

+## Implementation plan
+I decided to implement the API first and all the endpoints.
+I will then implement the frontend and connect it to the API.
 ## Drizzle ORM
 I did speak to some people who are typescript developers and discussed the best and most simple ORM, i landed on Drizzle.
 To integrate drizzle in the project i used the nestjs-drizzle module.